perez987/6600XT-on-macOS-with-PowerPlayTable-on-SSDT-or-config.plist/README.md

 ### Temperature sensor

 Starting with the Radeon VII model, it is necessary to use kexts to read the temperature of AMD graphics cards since macOS stopped exposing that data directly.
 This also applies to the 6000 series.
-To know the temperature of the card you can use *Aluveitie* RadeonSensor.
+To know the temperature of the card you can use [RadeonSensor](https://github.com/ChefKissInc/RadeonSensor).
 It consists of 3 elements:

 - Radeon sensor.kext: Lilu plugin to read card temperature
 - SMCRadeonGPU.kext: to export data via VirtualSMC to monitoring tools such as iStat Menus